-Non-specific back pain is usually caused by mechanics.
+Mechanics usually cause non-specific back pain.
 This type of pain is common although there is not a direct cause for the pain.

-Serious back pain can be caused by a tumor, wound, bleeding or other health ailment.
-Back pain that is nerve related can mean that a nerve has become pinched or it is compressed.
+A tumor, wound, bleeding or other health ailment can cause serious back pain.
+Nerve related back pain can mean that a nerve has become pinched or it is compressed.
 This type of pain can cause a patient to develop a herniated disc or spinal stenosis.
-When a chiropractor determines that the back pain is serious enough, the patient may be referred to another specialist who can treat the condition.
+When a chiropractor determines that the back pain is serious enough, the chiropractor may refer the patient to another specialist who can treat the condition.
 The chiropractor can co-manage the care along with other medical professionals.

 Your back pain will not go away on its own.
 Get treated as soon as possible.
 Contact us today and schedule an appointment.